pvachon/toluene/README.md

 Note that if you invoke `identity.py` with the `-h` flag it will give you insight into the format for each argument.

+# License

+This code is licensed under the GNU General Public License v3 or later.
+See `COPYING` in the root of this source repository for more info.